kabligh/bank-tech-test/README.md

 # Bank tech test

-Practice tech test, week 10 of Makers bootcamp
+Practice tech test, week 10 of Makers bootcamp.
+[Full instructions here](https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md)

-### Requirements
+## Tech used

+Ruby, RSpec, Rubocop, Simple Coverage

+Program fully tested, with 100% coverage.

 * You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)
 * Deposits, withdrawal.